godot-dimensions/g4mf/specification/parts/mesh.md

 ### Edges

 The `"edges"` property is an integer index that references an accessor containing the edge indices for this surface.
-If not defined, the surface does not have explicit edges, but edges may be calculated from the cells if needed.
+If not defined, the surface does not have explicit edges, but edges may be calculated from the cells if needed for visibility.

 This is a reference to an accessor in the G4MF file's document-level `"accessors"` array.
 The accessor MUST be of an integer primitive type, and MUST have the `"vectorSize"` property set to 2.
 Each primitive number in the array is an index of a vertex in the vertices array, and MUST NOT exceed the bounds of the vertices array.
 Every two primitive numbers in the array form an edge, so the array MUST have an even number of primitives.